MrAirspace/aircraft-flight-schedules/README.md

 # Data Sources
 1) This project uses ADS-B data from the [ADSBlol](https://github.com/adsblol) initiative.
 Consider supporting their great project.
 2) This project uses validation data from [vradarserver/Andrew Whewell](https://github.com/vradarserver/standing-data/tree/main/routes/schema-01) to check extracted routes with additional route data (based on aircraft callsign).
 Again, consider supporting this initiative.
-3) This project uses detailed aircraft type data (for commercial aircraft types), added by application of the [adsbdb.com](https://www.adsbdb.com/) public API.
+3) This project uses detailed aircraft type data (for airline aircraft types), added by application of the [adsbdb.com](https://www.adsbdb.com/) public API.
 As with all of aforementioned sources, please consider supporting this great initiative.

 # Data Processing